 Automated clearing house (ACH) transfers are a type of electronic funds transfer (EFT), which allows for the direct debiting and crediting of funds from one bank account to another.
 Common examples of ACH include direct deposit from an employer into your bank account or an automatic bill payment debited from your account.
 ACH is only one type of EFT, however; other types include wire transfers and debit and credit card payments, among others.
 These kinds of payments are commonly used today to keep funds flowing quickly and securely.

-Are you looking for a banking partner who helps smooth your financial transactions?
+Are you looking for a banking partner that helps smooth your financial transactions?
 See what SoFi offers and how we’re fee-free.
-When you open a new bank account with direct deposit, you won’t pay any fees (not a monthly, minimum-balance, or overdraft), plus you’ll earn a terrific 1.50% APY on your balance.
-And with these bank accounts, you can access your paycheck up to two days early.
+When you open a new bank account with direct deposit, you won’t pay any fees (not a monthly, minimum-balance, or overdraft), plus you’ll earn a competitive APY on your balance.
+As an added bonus, you can access your paycheck up to two days early.

 Is EFT the same as direct deposit?

 A direct deposit is a type of ACH, which is a type of EFT.
 More specifically, direct deposit is a type of ACH transfer (an ACH credit), whereby an employer deposits an employee’s salary directly into that employee’s bank account.
 (Other forms of direct deposit include Social Security benefits and tax refunds.)
 The term EFT (electronic funds transfer) includes ACH and other ways to move funds from account to account.
 So it’s not a matter of EFT vs. ACH or EFT vs. direct deposit.
 One form of EFT is ACH, and one type of ACH is direct deposit.